marcransome/remove-ansi-colors/README.md

 ## Usage

-Add a suitable `uses` step to your GitHub [workflow](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) with a value for the `colored` step input (i.e. a string that includes ANSI color escape sequences) and use the `uncolored` output in subsequent steps:
+Add a suitable `uses` step to your GitHub [workflow](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) with a value for the `colored` step input (i.e. an output from a previous step that includes ANSI color escape sequences) and use the `uncolored` output in subsequent steps:

 ```yaml
 jobs: